yumietzk/yumietzk/README.md

 Other than coding:
 - :sushi: I love sushi.
-- :soccer: I'm a Real Madrid fan, and used to be a midfielder.
+- :soccer: I'm a Real Madrid fan, and used to play as a midfielder.
 - :airplane: I like to travel and want to explore as many countries as I can in my life.
 - :camera: I occasionally take photos.